Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

 The Vision package from Microsoft combines six APIs that focus on different types of image, video, and text analysis.

-Image and video processing APIs: Google Cloud Services
+Image and video processing APIs: Google Cloud Services/ Cloud AutoML

-Cloud vision API.
+Cloud vision AI.
 The tool is built for image recognition tasks and is quite powerful for finding specific image attributes:

 - Labeling objects